boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 .. note::

    At the moment only single layers in **geopackage (\*.gpkg)** format can be added (http://www.geopackage.org/).
-You can use QGIS :guilabel:`Save as...` core functionality to export your layer to a *gpkg* file in case it is in a different format and you want to add it to a GeoGig repository.
+You can use QGIS's :guilabel:`Save as...` core functionality to export any layer to a *gpkg* file and then import into GeoGig.

-Once the layer is added to the repository, a new commit with the chosen message is created in the repository selected branch.
-This can be seen in the :guilabel:`Repository History` where a new entry with the chosen update message will be added to the destination branch.
-Besides, the layer will be listed in the :guilabel:`GeoGig Navigator` tree.
+Once the layer is added to the repository, a new commit with the chosen message is shown in the repository selected branch.
+This can be seen in the :guilabel:`Repository History` for the destination branch.
+The layer will be listed in the :guilabel:`GeoGig Navigator` tree.

 .. figure:: img/added_new_layer.png

-Once a layer is imported into a GeoGig repository, it becomes linked to it.
+Once a layer is imported into a GeoGig repository, the QGIS plugin will manage the GeoPKG file.
 The layer context menu in the :guilabel:`Layers panel` will contain new entries in the :guilabel:`GeoGig` menu that allow operations with the layer as part of a GeoGig repository.
 These entries will be explained in further sections of this